-Prior to using a certificate, it is the Relying Party's responsibility to check the status of all certificates in the certificate validation chain against the current CRL's or on-line OCSP.
+Prior to using a certificate, it is the Relying Party's responsibility to check the status of all certificates in the certificate validation chain.
 A certificate cannot be reasonably relied on if the Relying Party does not diligently follow the certificate status checking procedures denoted below:

-- A Relying Party shall ensure him-/herself of the authenticity and integrity of the CRLs or on-line certificate status responses by checking the digital signature and the certification path related to it - The Relying Party shall also check the validity period of the CRL and OCSP response in order to make sure that the information in the CRL or OCSP response is up to date - Certificates may be stored locally in the Relying Party's system, but the prevailing revocation status of each of those certificates shall be checked before use - If valid certificate status information cannot be obtained because of a system or service failure, not a single certificate must be trusted.
+- A Relying Party shall ensure the authenticity and integrity of the CRLs or OCSP responses by checking the digital signature and the certification path related to it - The Relying Party shall also check the validity period of the CRL or OCSP response in order to make sure that the information is up-to-date - Certificates may be stored locally in the Relying Party's system, but the prevailing revocation status of each of those certificates shall be checked before use - If valid certificate status information cannot be obtained because of a system or service failure, not a single certificate must be trusted.
 The acceptance of a certificate in violation of this condition befalls at the Relying Party's own risk